 These paths are usually based on proven experience in a particular subject area.
 Although, so far, there is not a great demand for teachers who can drop a 60mm mortar shell on a dime, but there are quite a few MOS categories that might have given you exactly the kind of subject-matter expertise that these programs are designed to draw in… electronics, computer programming, or engineering disciplines, the so-called STEM (Science, Technology, Engineering, Math) subjects, are always identified as major teacher shortage areas.

 In California, for example, one state that is offering these alternative pathways, it’s possible to begin your teaching immediately as an internship, allowing you to learn on the job while actually instructing pupils and taking state-required coursework outside of a regular ITP program.
 California also offers private school teachers (who are not required to earn a state license) the option of transitioning to public school teaching on the basis of their demonstrated experience.
 These options won’t apply for every veteran seeking teaching credentials, but they are worth exploring to see if you qualify.

 Veterans have been pitching in to help out with American education for a lot longer than many people realize.
 In 1933, during the teeth of the Great Depression, the public schools of Winter Haven, Florida were at an impasse: the city could only fund classes for the morning hours, serving only a fraction of the students in the town, and only students who could pay.
 The local American Legion, Post 8, many of them veterans of the Great War, stepped up: they came up with a principal, teachers, and even a janitor to staff the school during afternoon hours, and offered it all free of charge.

-Through their efforts, the afternoon class students managed to learn and achieve the same results as the morning classes.
+Through their efforts, the afternoon class students managed to learn and achieve the same results as the morning classes taught by actual teachers.
 The give-back, take-charge, get-it-done perspective of former soldiers helped children get through a dark time and go on to build a better America.

 Earning Your Endorsements to Teach Different Subjects